Samsung Galaxy A35 5G vs Sony Xperia 1 VI

 Frequently Asked Questions

-Samsung Galaxy A35 5G excels if you value excellent software support (4 os updates, 5 years security).
-Sony Xperia 1 VI is better if you prioritize exclusive 85-170mm true continuous optical zoom lens.
-Pick based on your budget and daily use.
+Samsung Galaxy A35 5G is the better choice if you prioritize excellent software support (4 os updates, 5 years security).
+Sony Xperia 1 VI wins if you value exclusive 85-170mm true continuous optical zoom lens.
+Both are rated highly (4.6★ vs 4.3★), so consider your specific needs and budget.

 Affiliate disclosure